I've been experimenting with improving

 along very nicely!
 (Note that there's not much

-for Live Seventy Nine that all they found on his
+that for some parts, all they found on his

 channel was some bleeps and whooshes and